readium/readium.github.io/index.md

 ## Readium LCP

 Several members of Readium Foundation are pursuing, as a sub-project of Readium SDK, an implementation of a  DRM technology.
 Readium LCP (for "Licensed Content Protection") is providing a module for Readium SDK as well as server-side components.
-Readium SDK does not require use of Readium LCP, which will be separately licensed to interested parties.
+Note that the use of Readium SDK does not require the use of Readium LCP.

-You can find the Readium LCP Specifications here: [Readium LCP Specifications](/lcp-specs).
+You can find the LCP Specifications, along with information about the related open-source software, in [Readium LCP Specs and codebase](/lcp-specs-codebase/).

 More informations about Readium LCP on the [EDRLab website](https://edrlab.org/edrlab/readium-lcp-overview/).